seed-labs/seed-emulator/examples/B07-darknet-tor/README.md

 <a name="note-lab-design"></a>
 ## Note for Lab Design (Furture Work)

-When we design labs based on Darknet, we need to find ways to show students that Tor is protecting the communication.
+When we design labs based on darknet, we need to find ways to show students that Tor is protecting the communication.
 We need to show how the Tor works internally.
 We can use a tool called `nyx` (see notes above) to connect to the control port of CLIENT node.
 This tool will show the path